21ideas-org/21ideas.org/content.en/docs/Theory/lightning/lightning-wallets.md

 bc1qmu6c9krfmw7jfursz0304g4qlju9aqvekuxkfw 0.001; bc1qk753jj9xkxwplyxnphhnkvq06qvmrr9u53udrn 0.023
 ```

-...then the wallet will create a single transaction that sends the corresponding amounts to the selected addresses.
+...the wallet will create a single transaction that sends the corresponding amounts to the specified addresses.
 This saves up to 50% in onchain fees compared to creating separate transactions for each address.

 {{% image "/img/ln-wallets/send-tx.png" /%}}

 Of the useful advanced onchain features, coin control can be highlighted.
 This function allows you to enable and disable specific UTXOs in the wallet, i.e. outputs of unspent transactions.
 This feature can be useful in some cases:

-1. You want to send a transaction without creating change output for lower fees in the future, and increased privacy.
+1. You want to send a transaction without creating change output for lower fees in the future, and increase privacy.

-2. You don't want to move specific UTXOs in everyday transactions so that an observer can't link your other UTXOs to those outputs just by looking at the transaction in a blockchain explorer.
+2. You don't want to move specific UTXOs in everyday transactions so that an observer can't link your other UTXOs to those outputs just by looking at the transaction in a block explorer.

 3. You received a small amount of BTC to track (dust attack) the rest of your funds.
-Then you can just mark the "bad" small UTXO and do not spend it.
+Then you can just mark the "bad" small UTXO and never spend it.

 To activate coin control, you need to swipe the onchain balance tile to the right and tap on the button that appears.

 {{% image "/img/ln-wallets/coin-control.png" /%}}

 A special onchain feature of the wallet is the ability to raise onchain fees through Replace-by-Fee (RBF) technology for outgoing transactions and Child-Pays-for-Parent (CPFP) for incoming transactions.
-The wallet also supports the ability to cancel an unconfirmed transaction in one click.
+The wallet also supports the ability to cancel an unconfirmed transaction in a single click.

 {{% image "/img/ln-wallets/cpfp.png" /%}}